 New Defuse map for CSGO.
 Teams fight over an overpass that allows for easy rotation and attacking of bomb sites.
 Download

-Deport started in the polish stages of Half-Life 2: Displacement.
+Deport started in the polish stages of Half-Life 2: Somatic.
 I wanted to get the most out of Brad Furminger's mentorship, I was familiar with the Hammer tools, and I didn’t have much experience with multiplayer game design.
 So I felt Brad's guidance would be most useful.
-I’ve played Counter-Strike for many years but wouldn't consider myself any good.
+I’ve played Counter-Strike for many years but wouldn't consider myself a serious player.
 Do you need to be to make a good CS map?
 You’re the judge.

 As usual I started with setpiece ideas and sketches, moving to a paper map.
 The first concept for Deport was to have a Dust2-style middle with a long Terrorist sniping ramp, and give the Counter Terrorists an overpass to even the playing field and easy access to check bombsites.
 I didn't have any other locations in mind when I started drawing, since I felt the flow of the map was the first thing to get right.